weipin/jewzruxin/README.md

 ### The `HTTPCycle` object
 A `HTTPCycle` represents both HTTP request and HTTP response.
 To send a request, you create, configure, and start a `HTTPCycle`.
 To handle the response data, you examine the same `HTTPCycle`.

-A `HTTPCycle` preserves the data of the request to send and the response retrieves.
+A `HTTPCycle` preserves the data of the request to be sent and the response retrieves.
 You can resend a request by simply invoking the method `restart` on a "prepared" `HTTPCycle`, even if it has already been "used".

 ### Thin wrappers
 The HTTPCycle family classes are thin wrappers around the NSURLSession classes, all having a property `core`, pointing to the underlying Cocoa object.
 The table below explains the relationships: